PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter5/README.md

 ## Deployment in Local environment:

 To deploy OpenStack in a Multi Node  environment, a virtual environment can be installed  with the following hardware and software pre-requesities:

+Example used from production environment, can use any compute node with other capacities example :